Chapter 13: Node System and Procedural Workflow

 Application Example:

-Select points with Z > 0 → Instance only in the upper half
+Select points with Z > 0 → Instance only in the upper half13.5 Compositor Node System

 Compositing Concepts